Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1400-1445

-Panelists from academia and research institutes reflected on general theories underlying insider risk and threat, educationa9l programs on the topic, and nascent areas of research.
+Panelists from academia and research institutes reflected on general theories underlying insider risk and threat, educational programs on the topic, and nascent areas of research.

 1445-1515